How x-rays are used to diagnose the need for root canal treatment.

 We’ve brought this point up because it’s been shown that a dentist’s ability to accurately diagnose a tooth’s need for root canal treatment, based solely on the minute changes they’ve visualized on their patient’s x-rays, is questionable.

 That’s because reading radiographs can be highly subjective.
-A point that was documented by a study by Goldman that evaluated dentists’ interpretation of the same set of films.
+This point was documented in a study by Goldman that evaluated dentists’ interpretation of the same set of films.
 It determined that:

 - The dentists’ diagnosis was only in agreement 50% of the time.